OpenDSA/OpenDSA/RST/en/Glossary.rst

       The 2-3 tree is always height balanced, and its insert, search, and remove operations all have :math:`\Theta(\log n)` cost.

+   80/20 rule
+      Given a typical application where there is a collection of records and a series of search operations for records, the 80/20 rule is an empirical observation that 80% of the record accessess typically go to 20% of the records.
+      The exact values varies between data collections, and is related to the concept of :term:`locality of reference`.

    abstract data type
       Abreviated :term:`ADT`.
 The realization of a :term:`data type` as a software component.